About Me

 My midwifery journey started many years ago after having mixed experiences of birth for my own babies.
 My Grandmother was a midwife too, and she installed a passion that is as strong today as it was when I sat, as a girl, listening to her enthralling stories.
 My mission statement is also as true today as it was when I started my training.
 It’s never faltered because, like birth itself, it’s ethos is as old as salt.

 Much of my NHS career was spent working as a community midwife, providing continuity of ‘carer’ for families.
 I loved supporting home and water births, but I was especially drawn to supporting women and partners facing more complex needs, where trust, understanding, and respectful communication (all reinforced by continuity of carer) could make a significant difference.
-Through this work, I saw what good communication and respectful care could bring to the overall birth experience, even in the most difficult events.
+Through this work, I saw what good communication and respectful care could bring to the overall birth experience, even in the most difficult circumstances.

 I am now nearing qualification as a psychotherapist and offer therapy and counselling for anxiety, depression, stress, trauma, relationship challenges, sleep difficulties, anger, phobia, low confidence, and addiction.
-While I work with individuals of all backgrounds, I feel a particular pull towards expecting couples and young families....because birth should be a meaningful, supported transition, not something that leaves lasting distress.
+While I work with individuals of all backgrounds, I feel a particular draw towards expecting couples and young families....because birth should be a meaningful, supported transition, not something that leaves lasting distress.

-A key part of my therapy work is the Human Givens Rewind technique, a well-established, trauma-informed method for resolving symptoms of trauma and PTSD.
+A key part of my therapy work is the Human Givens 'Rewind' technique, a well-established, trauma-informed method for resolving symptoms of trauma and PTSD.
 Rewind allows distressing memories to be safely processed without needing to relive or talk through traumatic events in detail.
 This can be particularly helpful for parents affected by difficult or frightening birth/care experiences, or sudden changes around pregnancy and early parenthood.
-Many people experience a significant reduction in trauma symptoms, often in a short period of time.
+Most people experience a significant reduction in trauma symptoms, often in a short period of time.

 I also support couples and co-parents experiencing relationship difficulties in early parenthood, where exhaustion, changing identities, and unresolved birth experiences can place significant strain on communication, intimacy, and connection.